inajan/Module-10-HTS/01-Get_fastq_files.md

 <img src="/images/sra_run_browser.png" width="700" height="500">

+Click [here](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR14253446) if you can't find the right links.

-Right click on the first link to the fastq file (ending in .gz) and copy the link.
+Right click on the first link to the fastq file (ending with .gz) and copy the link.
 Go to the server and type the command `wget` and paste the link.
 Something like this: `wget https://sra-download.ncbi.nlm.nih.gov/traces/sra2/SRZ/014289/SRR14289348/TX-UTA-000521_L001_R1.fastq.gz`.
 Hit enter.
 This should download the first fastq file.
 Do the same for the second.
 After this is done type `ls`.
 Do you have two new files ending with `.gz`?

 ### Download directly to the server
 `/storage/BIOS3010/jonbra/HTS/sratoolkit.2.11.0-centos_linux64/bin/fastq-dump --split-files SRR14253446`